jinghuazhao/GWAS-course/V/README.md

 A SpiroMeta call for HRC imputation data contribution is shown in [SpiroMeta](../SpiroMeta) directory.

-The analysis plan requires subgroup analysis on never and ever smokers, and by sex.
-A succinct way to do is shown in [bolt.sh](../SpiroMeta/bolt.sh),

 An example for rare variant analysis are available from the [GLGC-GIANT](../GLGC-GIANT) directory.

 **Suggested reading**